tidyverse/googledrive/internal/02_sharing_demo.md

 gd_delete(my_file)
 ```

-    ## The file 'sharing_demo' has been deleted from your Google Drive
+    ## The file 'Happy Little Demo' has been deleted from your Google Drive